giantswarm/docs/src/content/general/architecture/capi/index.md

 #### Generic Components

-The generic components run in all of our clusters regardless of whether it is a management cluster or a workload cluster.
+The generic components run in all of our clusters regardless of whether it is a Management Cluster or a Workload Cluster.

 ##### Container Network Interface (CNI)

 The Container Network Interface is the standard for writing plugins to configure network interfaces in Linux containers, and hence Kubernetes.

 We have chosen Cilium as the CNI implementation for several reasons.
 It is an open source solution that provides connectivity between containers in reliable and secure way.
 Cilium operates at Layer 3/4 providing traditional networking and security services.
 Additionally it protects and secures applications offering different enhanced features on top.
-For now, it is used only as container network in workload clusters.
+For now, it is used only as container network in Workload Clusters.

 ##### Kube State Metrics